Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo

 We suggest one possible answer for this, not the only one.
-We feel an examination of cervical spine instability may lead to answer.
+We feel an examination of cervical spine instability may lead to an answer.

 Regenerative Medicine Injections

-Prolotherapy is an injection technique that stimulates repair of unstable, torn, or damaged ligaments.
+Prolotherapy is an injection technique that stimulates the repair of unstable, torn, or damaged ligaments.
 When the cervical ligaments are unstable, they allow for excessive movement of the vertebrae, which can then restrict blood flow to the brain, pinch on nerves (a pinched nerve causing Vestibular migraine and spontaneous vertigo), and cause other symptoms associated with joint instability, including cervical instability.

 Treating cervical ligaments – published research from Caring Medical

 In our 2014 research headed by Danielle R. Steilen-Matias, PA-C, We also noted that when the cervical ligaments are injured, they become stretched out and loose.
 This allows for excessive abnormal movement of the cervical vertebrae.